IgorMing/node-app/README.md

 Getting started
 =

-> Some docker commands below, probably will be only permitted with `sudo` command.
+> Some docker commands below, may be only permitted with `sudo` command.
+Unless you follow the Docker's post install [instructions](https://docs.docker.com/install/linux/linux-postinstall/) (Considering you are using Linux).

 First, let's create our docker image, with a postgres image ready to be used.
 On the case below, `docker-postgres` is the name that I chose.
 Just run it into the project folder.